-Rule 23 - Search
+Rule 24 - Search

 - (A) The Chief of Detention may decide upon the search of a Detainee and/or his cell at any time for the purpose of maintaining security and good order in the Detention Facility.
-If any item is found which constitutes, in the opinion of the Chief of Detention, a danger to the security or good order of the Detention Facility, or the health and safety of the Detainee or any other person, it shall be removed and/or destroyed in accordance with Rule 9 of the Rules. - (B) The Chief of Detention shall, as soon as practicable, inform the Detainee in writing of any items removed and/or destroyed in accordance with paragraph (A).
-A copy of such letter shall be put in the Detainee's file. - (C) Only persons authorised by the Registrar or the Chief of Detention may have access to the Detainees' cells.
+If any item is found which constitutes, in the opinion of the Chief of Detention, a danger to the security or good order of the Detention Facility, or the health and safety of the Detainee or any other person, it shall be removed and/or destroyed in accordance with rule 10 of the Rules. - (B) The Chief of Detention shall, as soon as practicable, inform the Detainee in writing of any items removed and/or destroyed in accordance with paragraph (A).
+A copy of such letter shall be put in the Detainee's file. - (C) Only persons authorised by the Registrar or the Chief of Detention may have access to the Detainees' cells. - (D) Searches shall be conducted in a manner that is respectful of the inherent human dignity and privacy of the individual being searched, as well as the principles of proportionality, legality and necessity.
+Searches shall not be used to harass, intimidate or unnecessarily intrude on a Detainee's privacy.
+Intrusive searches, such as body cavity searches, should be undertaken only if absolutely necessary and by staff appropriately trained in standards of hygiene, health and safety.
+Appropriate records of searches, in particular strip and body cavity searches and searches of cells, as well as reasons for the searches, the identity of those who conducted them and any results of the searches shall be maintained.